Unobservable: Philosophy of science

 The ontological nature and epistemological issues concerning unobservables are central topics in philosophy of science.
 The theory that unobservables posited by scientific theories exist is referred to as scientific realism.
 It contrasts with instrumentalism, which asserts that we should withhold ontological commitments to unobservables even though it is useful for scientific theories to refer to them.

 The notion of observability plays a central role in constructive empiricism.
-According to van Fraassen, the goal of scientific theories is not truth about all entities but only truth about all observable entities.
+According to Bas van Fraassen, the goal of scientific theories is not truth about all entities but only truth about all observable entities.
 If a theory is true in this restricted sense, it is called an empirically adequate theory.
 Van Fraassen characterizes observability counterfactually: "X is observable if there are circumstances which are such that, if X is present to us under those circumstances, then we observe it".

 A problem with this and similar characterizations is to determine the exact extension of what is unobservable.
-There is little controversy that regular everyday-objects that we can perceive without any aids are observable.
-Such objects include e.g. trees, chairs or dogs.
+There is little controversy that regular everyday objects that we can perceive without any aids are observable.
+Such objects include, for example, trees, chairs, or dogs.
 But controversy starts with cases where unaided perception fails.
-This includes cases like using telescopes to study distant galaxies, using microscopes to study bacteria or using cloud chambers to study positrons.
+These include using telescopes to study distant galaxies, using microscopes to study bacteria, or using cloud chambers to study positrons.

 Some philosophers have been motivated by these and similar examples to question the value of the distinction between observable and unobservable in general.